Online sports betting in Michigan is now legal! Check out the best Michigan sports betting sites and get our promo code offers below!

 Here are some of the possible VIP benefits:

 After PASPA was overturned by the Supreme Court, Michigan was able to approve state legislation to make sports betting legal.
 On December 20, 2019, Governor Gretchen Whitmer signed into law two bills.
-These bills legalized sports betting (both online and in-person, Michigan online casinos, and online poker.
+These bills legalized sports betting (both online and in-person, online casinos, and online poker.
 Fantasy sports was also made legal in this process.

 On March 11, 2020, MGM Grand and Greektown were the first casinos to take sports bets.